 This is where fault tolerance comes into play.

-Fault tolerance stores the basic core functionality of the site, enabling visitors to access the system in the event of the failure of one or more components.
+Fault tolerance is another form of redundancy, enabling visitors to access the system in the event of the failure of one or more components.
 This is achieved through a Storage Area Network (SAN).”

 Using extremely fast, low latency gigabit ethernet connected directly to the servers, a SAN is an extremely scalable and fault-tolerant central network storage cluster for critical data.
 Users transfer data sequentially, or parallel, without affecting the performance of the host server.